JohnHellewell/CS_452/AISQL/README.md

 - Beetleweight 3lb: War Drum, a double weapon bot with 35 ranking points.
 - Beetleweight 3lb: Orbit, a 4WD Beater Bar with a self-righting arm and a 4140 hardened steel spinner, also with 35 ranking points."

+## Unsuccessful Query:
+I did not have any poor answers, except for any zero cases.
+When the query results were zero, instead of answering "there were no robots" or "no teams matched that description", ChatGPT seemed to be confused.
+Even when I explicitly told it in the instruction line that "If the query result is blank, it is not by mistake.
+That was the query result."

+Question: "Which teams have less than three robots?"

+Answer: "The query result is blank."